ReneBoedker/algobra/finitefield/README.md

 Each field also has a general method `Element` which will call the appropriate constructor based on the input type.
 The accepted types depends on the type of field:

 * **Prime fields:** uint, int, string
+* **Binary fields:** uint, int, string
 * **Extension fields:** uint, []uint, int, []int, string

 If any other type is given as input, the method returns an error.

 For extension fields, `Elements` provides access to constructors that are otherwise not callable from this package.
 If desired, the user can import `finitefield/extfield` directly and define the fields from there.
 Then all implemented constructors are available.
+The same holds true for binary fields, where the `ElementFromBits` can be used by importing `finitefield/binfield`.

 The following examples illustrate how elements are constructed.
 ```go